fyndoc/vms/docs/task-manager/content-enrichment.md

 As seen in the above sections, content enrichment involves populating the attributes.
 If the attribute accepts media or files as an input, and if there are several such attributes for a given SKU, it might become tedious to upload the assets for all those attributes.

-The complexity increases further if there are multiple SKUs requiring media or files in its attributes.
-The **Asset Manager** utility helps you upload media asssets in the easiest manner.
+The complexity increases further if there are multiple SKUs requiring media or files in their attributes.
+The **Asset Manager** utility helps you upload media assets in the easiest manner.

 1. Click the batch assigned to you for content enrichment.

 2. Choose the SKUs for which you want to upload assets in bulk.

-3. Click the **Asset Structure** option available on top of the list of SKUs.
+3. Click the **Asset Structure** option available at the top of the list of SKUs.
 A zip file will be downloaded to your system.

 4. Extract the zip file.